Classification of isometries of spaces of constant curvature and invariant subspaces: -classes of isometries

-On the other hand, recall from Section $\ref{hypernor}$ that $\Theta$ is conjugate to a unipotent Jordan block in $GL(3)$.
-Since the matrices commuting with a Jordan block are regular upper triangular matrices (see \cite{Ga}), we find that $C$ is a matrix of the form
+Recall from Section $\ref{hypernor}$ that $\Theta$ is conjugate to a unipotent Jordan block of size 3.
+The matrices commuting with a Jordan block are regular upper triangular matrices (see \cite{Ga}).
+This implies that $C$ is a matrix of the form